 National Honesty Day

-Celebrated on April 30th every year, National Honesty Day is a day that celebrates honesty and straightforwardness in all of its many guises.
+Celebrated on April 30th every year, National Honesty Day is a day that celebrates honesty and straightforwardness in all its many forms.
 It is considered by many to be the antithesis of April Fool’s Day—a day which deals mostly with dishonesty and various pranks, so it can be thought of as the Anti-April Fool’s Day.

-The History Of National Honest Day
+The History Of National Honesty Day

 Facts About Honesty

 As an addendum to this holiday, we decided to provide some trivia to our readers.
-Trivia that tells everyone everything they will need to know about honesty.
+Trivia that tells everyone everything they need to know about honesty.
 So, let’s jump right into the thick of things and look at the following bullet points.

 A Lot Of People Lie Regularly

-The Average American Lies Approximately 11-Times A Week
+The Average American Lies Approximately 11 Times A Week

 Yes, you read that correctly.
-According to the latest research, Americans lie about 11-times a week.
+According to the latest research, Americans lie about 11 times a week.
 That’s approximately 1.5 lies per day.
 In our estimation, that’s quite a lot.

 Humans Are Bad At Lie Detection